National Stock Exchange (NSE)

 What is National Stock Exchange (NSE)?

-History of NSE
+History of National Stock Exchange

 The National Stock Exchange (NSE) of India was incorporated in 1992 and recognized by the Securities and Exchange Board of India (SEBI) in 1993.
 It started operations in April 1993, initially as a wholesale debt market.
 This was followed by the launch of the cash market segment in 1994.
 Over the subsequent years, NSE has grown substantially to become one of the leading stock exchanges in the world with an average daily turnover of over INR 527.5 billion (~USD 7 billion).

-Since its inception, NSE has made consistent efforts to remain at the forefront of other Indian exchanges concerning technology and innovation.
 In 1995, it launched its fully automated screen-based trading system which made it easier for investors to buy and sell stocks electronically.
 This system also enabled faster trade execution and improved transparency.
 By 1999, it had successfully replaced manual trading completely and become the first exchange in India to do so.

 In 2003, NSE implemented another technological breakthrough when it launched internet-based remote trading facilities for retail investors across India.
 This allowed investors from all parts of the country to access their accounts and place trades on any listed securities without having to physically visit a branch office or terminal room.